wrld3d/ios-api/README.md

 # WRLD iOS SDK
 A framework for displaying beautiful, interactive 3D maps on iOS devices.

-This repository contains source code for the Objective-C framework alongside a demo app, intended for developers contributing to the library itself.
+This repository contains source code for the Objective-C framework alongside a dev app, intended for developers contributing to the library itself.

 If you want to use the framework in your iOS application, then see our [documentation](https://docs.wrld3d.com/ios/latest/docs/api/) for guidance on how to add WRLD 3D maps to your iOS app.
 Our [example github repository](https://github.com/wrld3d/ios-api-example) contains example apps to help get you started.